Police: Boy shoots 2 administrators at Denver high school - KESQ

 Police: Boy shoots 2 administrators at Denver high school

+The shooting occurred at a school shaken by frequent lockdowns and violence, including the killing of a classmate that prompted East High School students to march on the Colorado Capitol earlier this month.
+Parents who converged on the 2,500-student campus on Wednesday faulted officials for not doing enough to protect their children.

+“I am sick of it,” said Jesse Haase, who planned to talk with her daughter about taking her out of classes for the rest of the school year.

-Suspect Austin Lyle remained at large following the shooting at East High School and was wanted for attempted homicide.
-The gun he used was not immediately recovered, Denver Police Chief Ron Thomas said.
+Police were searching for Austin Lyle for attempted homicide.
+The gun used in the shooting was not immediately recovered, Denver Police Chief Ron Thomas said.

 Police issued an alert linking Lyle to a red 2005 Volvo X90 with Colorado plates and offered a reward up to $2,000 for information on the case.

-UPDATE: Your #Denver Police Department continues working in conjunction with local, state and federal law enforcement partners to locate the suspect from today’s shooting at Denver East High School.
-Due to the public safety concern that he poses, the Department is identifying… pic.twitter.com/RmwO940Qug— Denver Police Dept. (@DenverPolice) March 22, 2023

-The shooting happened just before 10 a.m. in an area away from classrooms as the student was undergoing a search as part of a “safety plan” that required him to be patted down daily, officials said.
+The shooting happened just before 10 a.m. in an office area as the student was undergoing a search as part of a “safety plan” that required him to be patted down daily, officials said.

-One of the administrators was critically injured and was undergoing surgery Wednesday at an area hospital.
-The second victim was in stable condition, Thomas said.
+One of the wounded administrators remained in serious condition and the other was in good condition, said Heather Burke, a spokesperson for Denver Health hospital.
 Both victims are male.

-Thomas said police know where the suspect lives and were confident they would apprehend him.
+Thomas said police know where Lyle lives and believed they would apprehend him.

-“He obviously is armed and dangerous and willing to use the weapon, as we’ve learned this morning,” Denver Mayor Michael Hancock warned as law enforcement searched for the suspect.
+“He obviously is armed and dangerous and willing to use the weapon, as we’ve learned this morning,” Denver Mayor Michael Hancock warned as law enforcement searched.

-Earlier this month students from the school skipped class and marched to Colorado’s state Capitol to demand stricter gun laws, following the death of a fellow student who was shot while sitting in a car near the school, which has about 2,500 students.
+Hundreds of students on March 3 skipped class and marched in support of stricter gun laws following the death of Luis Garcia, 16, who was shot while sitting in a car near the school.

 There were no school resource officers on campus at the time of Wednesday’s shooting, Thomas said.
 But following the shooting, Denver Public Schools Superintendent Alex Marrero said two armed officers will be posted at East High School through the end of the school year.